geovistory/.github/profile/README.md

 We develop and maintain Geovistory, an open source, community driven virtual research environment and data publication platform.

 The Geovistory information system has two browser-based access points.
 The first is the data publication platform [Geovistory.org](https://geovistory.org).
 Here, researchers and the larger public can review projects, directly access and evaluate curated data.
 The publication platform is designed in such a way that any software engineer can develop and integrate own components (web components).
 The second access point is the [Geovistory Toolbox](https://toolbox.geovistory.org), a virtual research environment, where researchers collect, curate and evaluate data.

+The conceptual data model used for data curation and publication is developed and published in [OntoME](https://ontome.net/).

 Geovistory furthermore consists of an active [community](https://www.geovistory.org/community) , which constantly develops and documents its components.